 One BLS report shows bachelor’s degree holders earn median weekly earnings of $1,541, while “some college or associate degree” earners make $1,057 per week on average.

-While certificate programs equip you with skills to land an entry level job after a short time, it may not pay off in the long run.
+While certificate programs equip you with skills to land an entry-level job after a short time, they may not pay off in the long run.

 What to Look for in a Certificate Program

 There’s no shortage of demand for certificate programs.
-The National Center for Education Statistics says the number of certificates awarded increased from 53% to 70% from 2011-12 to 2021-22.
+The National Center for Education Statistics says the proportion of all certificates conferred by public institutions increased from 53% to 70% from 2011-12 to 2021-22.

-Top certification categories in demand in 2024, according to the International Association of Career Coaches, include:
+Top certification categories in demand in 2024, according to the International Association of Career Coaches, included:

 • Certified Registered Nurse Anesthetist: $203K